Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Examples

 Assume that

 where $r\in[1,\infty]$ and $u^{-1}=(u_1^{-1},\dots,u_d^{-1})$.
-This distribution has been studied in \cite{Weissman2008} and is known under the name of a \emph{logistic distribution}.
-If $r=\infty$, then all components of $\xi$ are identical.
+This distribution has been studied in \cite{MR2790117} and is known under the name of a \emph{logistic distribution}.
+It is easy to see that $X^{(d)}$ is max-stable, that is, the coordinatewise maximum of any number of its independent copies is distributed as the suitably scaled $X^{(d)}$.

+If $r=\infty$, then all components of $X^{(d)}$ are identical.
 The case $r=1$ corresponds to random vectors with i.i.d.\ unit Fr\'echet components.
 In the following we assume that $r\in(1,\infty)$ and use the following apparently new representation of such max-stable random vectors.
 Let $\eta$ be a random vector in $\R^d$ with distribution

-which means that all its components $(\eta_1,\dots,\eta_d)$ are i.i.d.\ sharing the Fr\'echet distribution of parameter $r$.
-Furthermore, let $\zeta$ be a random variable with one-sided $1/r$-stable distribution and independent of $\eta$ (see \cite[Section 1.4]{MR4230105}), so that its Laplace transform is $\E e^{-t\zeta}=e^{-t^{1/r}}$, $t\geq0$.
+which means that all its components $(\eta_1,\dots,\eta_d)$ are i.i.d., sharing the Fr\'echet distribution of parameter $r$.
+Furthermore, let $\zeta$ be a nonnegative random variable with $1/r$-stable distribution and independent of $\eta$ (see \cite[Section~1.4]{MR4230105}), so that its Laplace transform is $\E e^{-t\zeta}=e^{-t^{1/r}}$, $t\geq0$.
 Then $X^{(d)}=\zeta^{1/r}\eta$ has the distribution given at \eqref{eq:Kp}, since

 The distributions given by \eqref{eq:Kp} build a consistent family and so there exists a random sequence $(Z_n)_{n\in\ZZ}$ such that its finite-dimensional distributions of order $d$ are given by \eqref{eq:Kp} for any $d\in\NN$.
-This time series $(Z_n)_{n\in\ZZ}$ can be obtained as the sequence of i.i.d.\ unit Fr\'echet random variables scaled by $\zeta^{1/r}$.
+This time series $(Z_n)_{n\in\ZZ}$ can be obtained as the sequence of i.i.d.\ unit Fr\'echet random variables, all scaled by $\zeta^{1/r}$.
 This already suggests that this time series exhibits long-range dependence.